rodekruis/Typhoon-Impact-based-forecasting-model/README.md

 The tool is available under the [GPL license](https://github.com/rodekruis/Typhoon-Impact-based-forecasting-model/blob/master/LICENSE)

 ## steps
-    Open mainpipeline.py to run the pipelinefile
+    Open mainpipeline.py to run the pipeline ...